johnwils/meteor-react-material-template/README.md

 ### Styling

-[Material UI](https://material-ui.com/) is used to create a top level theme.
-React components use this default theme for consistent styling (colors, padding, border, etc.).
-The `@material-ui` package is used for [CSS normalization](https://material-ui.com/style/css-baseline/), responsive grid and [components](https://material-ui.com/demos/app-bar/).
+[Material UI](https://material-ui.com/) is used to create a top level style theme.

+The theme is passed down to each React component for consistent styling (colors, padding, border, etc.).
+The `@material-ui` package is used for [CSS normalization](https://material-ui.com/style/css-baseline/), responsive grid and layout.
+Material UI [components](https://material-ui.com/demos/app-bar/) are used including navbars, forms, modals, inputs, buttons, etc.

 ### API
 The 'api' folder contains 1 folder per collection (all methods and publications for each endpoint are exclusive to each folder).
 This makes it easy to maintain each collection endpoint.
 All collections use `aldeed:collection2` to enable schema validation on inserts.
 Both collections and methods use `simpl-schema` to validate parameters.